-We should not believe that M happened on the basis of the testimony unless the following is the case:

-The probability of the testimony being false < the probability of M occurring.
+We should not believe that M happened on the basis of the testimony unless the probability of the testimony being false < the probability of M occurring.

-Hume applies this principle explicitly to the case of miraculous events:
+Hume applies this principle explicitly to the case of miraculous events.

-"That no testimony is sufficient to establish a miracle, unless the testimony be of such a kind, that its falsehood would be more miraculous, than the fact, which it endeavors to establish ..."
-(77)
+"That no testimony is sufficient to establish a miracle, unless the testimony be of such a kind, that its falsehood would be more miraculous, than the fact, which it endeavors to establish \dots " (77)